atomState

 atomState is a hook that lets you add a state variable to your atom.

-const [state, setState] = atomState(initialState)
+const [state, setState] = atomState(initialState)function atomState<Value>(

 initialState: Value | (() => Value)